Title IX/Sexual Harassment

 • Sexual Assault Forensic Examiners

-In instances involving physical injury or sexual assault, the College strongly encourages a person to obtain a medical examination to determine the extent of injuries.
+In instances involving physical injury or sexual assault, the University strongly encourages a person to obtain a medical examination to determine the extent of injuries.
 It is also important to understand that physical evidence collected in a rape examination (i.e., rape kit) is a way to preserve evidence should anyone want to pursue criminal charges with the police or a local prosecutor at a later time.
 A hospital, with the individual's permission, will collect physical evidence in a sexual offense evidence collection kit.

 Tel: (347) 504-3726